 Our Nunavut income tax calculator shows how your gross pay is divided into your total earnings, deductions for CPP and EI, federal and territorial taxes, and the final amount you receive.
-This helps you see how much you earn before and after deductions.
+As a result, you can see how much you earn before and after deductions.

-The following sections will explain each calculation step and help you check your results against your T4 slip or employment offer letter.
+To make your tasks easier, we will explain each step of the calculation and help you check your results against your T4 slip or employment offer letter.

 How to read your Nunavut net income calculator results